-All AG students at East Cary Middle School have an annual Differentiated Education Plan (DEP) based on their Individual Student Profiles (ISP).
-Parents/Guardians have or will receive these documents for East Cary Middle School and a description of service delivery options as described within the Wake County Academically Gifted Education Brochure and Manual, when initially identified.
+AIG students at East Cary Middle School have an annual Differentiated Education Plan (DEP) based on their Individual Student Profiles (ISP).
+Parents/Guardians receive these documents each year with a description of service delivery options as described by Wake County.
 AIG identification carries over from elementary to middle school within WCPSS.

-If you child was identified as AG in another school system, a review of all original identification paperwork is required.
+If your child was identified as AIG in another school system, a review of all original identification paperwork is required.
 WCPSS accepts certain aptitude and achievements tests; students’ scores must meet WCPSS eligibility requirements.
 In some cases, additional testing will be required during one of two testing windows (fall or spring).

-Mrs. Courtney Rudder, the AIG Teacher, works with Student Services to ensure your child’s correct placement.
-AIG students may be cluster-grouped and scheduled into classes for Language Arts and Math.
+Mrs. Courtney Rudder, the AIG Teacher, works with Student Services to ensure your child’s correct placement in their classes.
+Attempts are made for AIG students to be cluster-grouped and scheduled into classes for Language Arts and Math.
 A cluster is defined as a group of 5-20 AIG identified students who are served in a regular classroom setting.
-Additionally, students identified in the area of Mathematics are differentiated for through course selection now that they are learning at the Middle School Level.
+Additionally, students identified in the area of Mathematics are differentiated for through their math course selection now that they are learning at the Middle School Level.

 If you have any questions, please contact Mrs. Rudder at email@example.com.